mastodon/documentation/Contributing-to-Mastodon/Translating.md

 setup in your machine.
 If you want to keep your global paths clean, you may use [rvm](https://rvm.io/) and [nvm](https://github.com/creationix/nvm).

-You'd also need to install [yarn](https://yarnpkg.com/) with your nodejs setup.
+You’d also need to install [yarn](https://yarnpkg.com/) with your nodejs setup.

 To install Ruby with rvm:
 ```